ubc-library-rc/intro-AGOL/content/create-a-web-map.md

 ---

 ## CREATE A WEB MAP
-A web map, simply put, is an interactive map.
+A web map is an interactive map.
 Esri's online platform, called ArcGIS Online, provides an easy way to create a web map.
 If you haven't done so already, sign into the ArcGIS Online (AGOL) public account you created before.

 ![webMap1](../images/newViewer.png)